10.5 Youth workers

 Nationwide network and website "Health-competent Youth Work" (Gesundheitskompetente Jugendarbeit)

-The network "Health-competent Youth Work" was founded in 2016 by bOJA with the aim of networking, exchange and mutual learning.
+The network "Health-competent Youth Work" was founded in 2016 by the Centre of competence for Open Youth Work (bundesweites Netzwerk Offene Jugendarbeit, bOJA) with the aim of networking, exchange and mutual learning.
 Professionals from the health and youth work area, from adjacent areas of activity such as child and youth welfare, the school, community work, in labour market policy projects and interested parties exchange in regular meetings on various youth-related health issues with different priorities.

-The "Healthy Youth Work" (Gesunde Jugendarbeit) website, launched by bOJA in 2019, is a service platform that provides knowledge, good practice, a calendar of events and information on advanced networks and partner organisations for employees in extracurricular youth work.
+The 'Healthy Youth Work' (Gesunde Jugendarbeit) website, launched by the Centre of competence for Open Youth Work (bOJA) in 2019, is a service platform that provides knowledge, good practice, a calendar of events and information on advanced networks and partner organisations for employees in extracurricular youth work.

 There is no statutory training for this profession.

 Courses of study at Universities of Applied Sciences

 All federal states have universities of applied sciences (Fachhochschulen), where the course of studies 'social work' is offered on the level of a bachelor and/or master degree.
 Some offer special courses on social youth work.

 - University of Applied Sciences Burgenland (Fachhochschule Burgenland)

 - University of Applied Sciences Carinthia (Fachhochschule Kärnten)

 - University of Applied Sciences St Pölten, Lower Austria (Fachhochschule St. Pölten, Niederösterreich)